pegasystems/angular-sdk/README.md

 ---
 # Installing and Running the Application
 The following procedures provide an overview of installing Constellation SDKs and running the application.
-For detailed documentation, see [Intstalling and configuring Constellation SDKs](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/installing-configuring-constellation-sdks.html).
+For detailed documentation, see [Installing and configuring Constellation SDKs](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/installing-configuring-constellation-sdks.html).

 ### **Install** the Angular SDK